Dark Souls II

 With its dark atmosphere, thrilling combat, and memorable enemies, Dark Souls II ends up being just as gratifying as its predecessor.
 Rather than being kept on a short leash, this time you're rewarded for exploring all the spooky environments found throughout the land of Drangleic (picking up secrets and collectibles along the way), while the intense combat rewards you with weapon and armor upgrades, new skills, and other assorted goodies.
 Also, if you found the first game a bit too hard, you'll be pleased that Dark Souls II goes easier on you than its infamous forerunner, making for a less frustrating experience overall.
 (Note: Although it's rated Teen by the ESRB, there's still a lot of stuff here that may be too disturbing for younger players.)
 However, if you enjoy fantasy combat with great pacing, an enjoyably dark plot, and ultra-creepy boss fighters, Dark Souls II is worth your time and money.

 Families can talk about...

 Is fantasy violence such as this tame by today's standards -- enough to net a Teen rather than a Mature rating?
-As Common Sense Media lists here, there are other role-playing games (RPGs) with considerably less violence, blood, and gore.
+As Common Sense Media lists here, other role-playing games (RPGs) have considerably less violence, blood, and gore.